Akinsola Akinyemi

-Akinsola Ihayere Azeez Akinyemi (born 12 July 1993) is a Norwegian professional footballer who plays for Raufoss IL as a defender.
+Akinsola Ihayere Azeez Akinyemi (born 12 July 1993) is a Norwegian professional footballer who plays for Skeid as a defender.

 Career

 Starting his career in Holmlia SK, Akinyemi went to Vålerenga as a youth player.
 He made his Norwegian Premier League debut in August 2012 against Odd, and made a total of three appearances that season.

 Akinyemi was released in the summer of 2013.
 He played for Drøbak-Frogn IL later that season, before joining Grorud IL.
 Ahead of the 2016 season he stepped up to the second-tier when signing for Fredrikstad FK.

 He played abroad in Bulgaria and Israel.
 On the summer deadline day of 2021 he signed for Raufoss IL.

+On 12 March 2025, he signed a contract with Skeid.

 Akinsola Akinyemi should not be confused with Akinbola Akinyemi, who has also played in the Oslo area, among others for Kjelsås and Follo.

+Personal life

+Born in Norway, Akinyemi is of Nigerian descent.